Color4doK1d/Hacking_Documentation/dirb.md

 This barely constitutes a hack, certainly not one worth documenting, but I decided to do so simply as an excuse to continue honing my familiarity with GitHub as well as my own personal documentation process.
 I feel like I have a bit of refinement still to etch out.
 Ideally I would want these documents to be so thorough that anybody could emulate the steps I took.

 I wrote this quickly, and leaned on my screenshots to do some of the talking for me.
 I believe that while this is functional, in future my written documentation should be erven more granular and break down every action in text form, using screenshots simply as a visual aid, not a guide.

+Conscious of this, I have since gone back to add in a little more detail early on, including providing the exact command line used by me in this attack.
+Otherwise, I will leave this guide unchanged, and take care to be more thorough in future.

+## Final Thoughts

+This is really an exercise in my familiarity with GitHub first and foremost, and my etiquette in devising these documentations.
+From that, it was a good exericse.
+The hack itself is almost certainly never to work quite this way against any real major target, let alone a financial institution.
+Nonetheles, it's a fun backdrop to explore the functionality of dirb in very simple terms and served as a great excuse to write another document.